Legal Status EvolvingUpdated May 2026

 Broader telehealth platforms with weight management tracks that have offered compounded GLP-1s.

 Verify current availability: The telehealth compounding landscape is changing rapidly.
 Platforms that offered compounded semaglutide in 2024 may have pivoted to tirzepatide or brand-name programs.
 Always verify current offerings and the legal status of the specific compound before committing.
+See our full provider comparison and independent provider reviews for current options.

 Who Should Consider Each Option?